 The Company's remaining two term loans are guaranteed by Teekay and are collateralized by six of the Company's vessels, together with certain other related security.
-One of the term loans contain covenants that require Teekay to maintain the greater of (a) free cash (cash and cash equivalents) of at least \$50.0 million and (b) an aggregate of free cash and undrawn committed revolving credit lines with at least six months to maturity of at least 5.0% of Teekay's total consolidated debt which has recourse to Teekay.
-The other term loan requires Teekay to maintain the greater of (a) free cash (cash and cash equivalents) of at least \$100.0 million and (b) an aggregate of free cash and undrawn committed revolving credit lines with at least six months to maturity of at least 7.5% of Teekay's total consolidated debt which has recourse to Teekay.
+One of the term loans contain covenants that require Teekay to maintain the greater of (a) free cash (cash and cash equivalents) of at least \$50.0 million and (b) an aggregate of free cash and undrawn committed revolving credit lines with at least six months to maturity of at least 5.0% of Teekay's total consolidated debt (excluding the debt of Teekay LNG Partners L.P., or TGP).
+In addition, an event of default of this term loan will occur if any financial indebtedness of Teekay in excess of \$50.0 million is not paid when due.
+The other term loan requires Teekay and the Company collectively, to maintain the greater of (a) free cash (cash and cash equivalents) of at least \$100.0 million and (b) an aggregate of free cash and undrawn committed revolving credit lines with at least six months to maturity of at least 7.5% of Teekay's total consolidated debt (excluding the debt of TGP).
+In addition, an event of default of this term loan will occur if any indebtedness of Teekay that exceeds \$100.0 million is not paid when due.

-As at December 31, 2017, the Company was in compliance with all covenants in respect to the Revolvers and term loans.
-Teekay has also advised the Company that Teekay is in compliance with all covenants relating to the revolving credit facilities and term loans to which the Company is a party.
+As at December 31, 2018, the Company was in compliance with all covenants with respect to the Revolvers and term loans.
+Teekay has also advised the Company that Teekay was in compliance with all covenants relating to the revolving credit facilities and term loans to which the Company is a party.

-The weighted-average interest rate on the Company's long-term debt as at December 31, 2017 was 3.5% (December 31, 2016 - 2.4%).
-This rate does not reflect the effect of the Company's interest rate swap agreements (note 10).
+The weighted-average interest rate on the Company's long-term debt as at December 31, 2018 was 4.6% (December 31, 2017 - 3.5%).
+This rate does not reflect the effect of the Company's interest rate swap agreements (note 12).

-The aggregate annual long-term principal repayments required to be made by the Company under the Revolvers and term loans subsequent to December 31, 2017 are \$167.2 million (2018), \$105.7 million (2019), \$131.9 million (2020), \$402.9 million (2021), and \$155.5 million (2022).
+The aggregate annual long-term principal repayments required to be made by the Company under the Revolvers and term loans subsequent to December 31, 2018 are \$106.7 million (2019), \$118.6 million (2020), \$430.1 million (2021) and \$86.6 million (2022).